salihbalsever/intro-to-numpy/README.md

 Make sure you have Python and NumPy installed:

 # Using pip
-pip install numpy
+pip install numpy matplotlib seaborn

 # Or using conda
-conda install numpy
+conda install numpy matplotlib seaborn